Unity-Technologies/2d-extras/Documentation~/TintBrushSmooth.md

 # Tint Brush (Smooth)

 This advanced Tint Brush interpolates tint color per-cell.
-This requires the use of a custom shader (see TintedTilemap.shader in the package contents) and the helper component __TileTextureGenerator__.
+This requires the use of a custom Shader (see TintedTilemap.shader in the package contents) and the helper component **TileTextureGenerator**.

 ## Properties